 The mission of HSCI is to bring stem cell-based treatments to patients as quickly as possible.
-While HSCI continues to be invested in supporting basic science, it is particularly interested in supporting research that is aimed at developing treatments for diseases of aging, the blood, metabolism, and neurological disorders.
+While HSCI continues to be invested in supporting basic science, it is particularly interested in supporting translational research that is aimed at developing treatments for conditions in the Disease Programs managed by HSCI.